You are staring at your computer’s screen.

 A passion is a theory.
 Now you have to test your theory.
 The world is your laboratory.
 Construct the experiment that will test your theory.
 Then test and test and test and tweak and test more.

 In the article “How To Quit Your Job the Right Way,” James Altucher got the point, which I believe is fundamental for anyone in business.

 More specifically for content creators, we could replace the word “passion” in the statement above, with “article.”
 In other words, when you are about to create an article, you have a theory about what appeals to your audience.

 Once you have that theory, you must test it.
-Once tested it you must tweak it until it reaches its maximum potential.
+Once tested, you must tweak it until it reaches its maximum potential.

-In other words, you have to avoid to treat an article, like it was a finished product.
-But rather as a “product” that you are testing.
+In other words, you have to avoid to treat an article, like it was a finished thing.
+But as a never completed artwork.